evelynh/teambolt473/README.md

     * Paper
     * Final presentation slide deck
     * 1 slide project summary
-    * Document containing paragraph with work distribution
+    * Document containing paragraph with breakdown of work
-* GenerateTrials
+* GenerateTrials:
     * Script used to generate paths in for trials of the study
-* Matlab
+* Matlab:
     * Script used to plot and compare sensor data from Sphero and generated path
 * SpheroCode:
     * Code that was run on the Spheros